Roopkund Trek – One Of The Best Hikes In Uttarakhand

 The area is used by traditional herdsmen to graze their cattle.

+It is easy to see why the Roopkund trek is one of the best in Uttarakhand.
 One of the reasons the trail is so popular is its amazing alpine meadows located above 4,000 feet, which are so big it takes days to cross them.

-Another is the Oak and Rhododendron forests which are very dense.
+Another is the oak and rhododendron forests which are very dense.
 You will hike through the forest for almost a day, and will pass through it on both the ascent and the descent.

 • When the ice of Roopkund Lake melts, hundreds of human skeletons are revealed.